 Selling a home in Apex, NC?
 We can help!
-Learn more about listing your home with The Rachel Kendall Team, including the tools and resources we offer our sellers, our marketing strategies, and our featured listings.
+Learn more about Apex, NC real estate with The Rachel Kendall Team, including the tools and resources we offer our sellers, our marketing strategies, and our featured listings.

 In addition to having a large shopping center as well as plenty of unique restaurants and entertainment venues, Apex is also home to a number of festivals and events throughout the year.
 In May, the entire town celebrates Peakfest, which features concessions, arts and crafts, live music, rides and more!
 And in November, the Turkey Trot 5K draws residents from all over the region.
 During this annual race at Apex Community Park, plenty of residents show up to compete for a number of awards.
 Plus, the Halle Cultural Arts Center features art exhibits and theater performances all the time in Apex!